Blog Layout

 Emotional Self-Regulation for You and Your Children (and How a Parenting Coach Can Help)

-Rebecca Lyddon • Oct 25, 2021
+Rebecca Lyddon • October 25, 2021

 Emotional Self-Regulation for You and Your Children (and How a Parenting Coach Can Help)

-We are now learning through new developments in neuroscience, that children cognitively need empathy, connection, and the allowance of their emotions with non-judgment in order to grow up to be emotionally mature adults.
+We are now learning through new developments in neuroscience that children cognitively need empathy, connection, and the allowance of their emotions with non-judgment in order to grow up to be emotionally mature adults.

 Holding space and providing this key information to parents is just one of the roles an Empowered Parenting Coach plays in the lives of their clients.

-Many parents ask how they can become their child’s emotion coach out of a desire to create a more secure attachment to their child’s emotions.
+Many parents ask how they can become their child’s emotional coach out of a desire to create a more secure attachment to their child’s emotions.
 Since children naturally have such big emotions, when we can teach them about their emotions and how to self-regulate, they can feel safer while experiencing big emotions.

 The process of unlearning how we've been trained and conditioned for many generations to respond to our children's emotions can be an uncomfortable experience.
 Learning how to hold the space for our child’s emotions really means stepping back and not controlling the process of how our children express those emotions, which is a big departure from the way most of us were parented.